StrongheartedX/micdrop/doc/docs/ai-integration/custom-integrations/custom-stt.md

 ## Events

-The STT class emits one primary event:
+The STT class emits the following events:

 ### Transcript